 Section 404 and Certification

-But SOX hasn't increased the competition in the oligarchic accounting audit industry.
-It's still dominated by the so-called Big Four firms.
-They are Ernst & Young, PricewaterhouseCoopers, KPMG, and Deloitte.
+SOX hasn't increased the competition in the oligarchic accounting industry, which is still dominated by the so-called Big Four firms: Ernst & Young, PricewaterhouseCoopers, KPMG, and Deloitte.

 Public corporations must hire an independent auditor to review their accounting practices.
 It deferred this rule for small-cap companies, those with a market capitalization of less than $75 million.
-Most or 83 percent of large corporations agreed that SOX increased investor confidence.
+Most (83%) large corporations agreed that SOX increased investor confidence.
 A third said it reduced fraud.
-(Source: "The Cost-Benefit of Sarbanes-Oxley," Julianna Hanna, Forbes, March 10, 2014.)

 SOX protects employees that report fraud and testify in court against their employers.
 Companies are not allowed to change the terms and conditions of their employment.
-They can't reprimand, fire or blacklist the employee.
+They can't reprimand, fire, or blacklist the employee.
 SOX also protects contractors.
-Whistleblowers can report any corporate retaliation to the SEC.
-(Source: National Whistleblower Center.)
+Whistleblowers can report any corporate retaliation to the Occupational Safety and Health Administration.